dotnet-bem/system-web-bem/README.md

 }
 ```

-If you need to render BEM-block inside the Razor template you should use the `@Html.Bem` helper (and provide the essential bemjson for it).
+If you need to render BEM-block from the Razor template you have to use the `@Html.Bem` helper and provide the essential bemjson for it.
 ```cs
 @Html.Bem(new { block = "my-block", data = Model })
 ```

-In the section named `bemSettings` of Web.config file you may setup how to selected the template-bundles for each http-request.
-3 variants of request-to-bundle mapping are possible:
+In the `bemSettings` section of Web.config file you can setup how to selected the template-bundles for http-requests.
+There are 3 choices of request-to-bundle mapping available:

 1. The single bundle per application - it's name can be set by `DefaultBundle` parameter (`default` by default):